 We relax during the afternoon and enjoy the town of Puerto Piramides – there is a lovely beach for swimming, or perhaps a short hike out of town to see sea lion colonies or look for fossils and sharks teeth in among the sand and earth dunes.

-Dinner at a local restaurant.
+Dinner at a local restaurant. (not included)

 After breakfast we take a land tour to the coast of the Peninsula, reaching the Atlantic Ocean where we can appreciate the diversity of wildlife and the impressive landscapes.